jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 startAsync, startAsync...
 getHeader, getHeaderNames, getHeaders, getIntHeader...

                  How many maps?
 ```

 So let us look at life sucking.

+[Audience laughter.]

 This is just a tiny part.
-This is
-just the servlet request, and I have a little bit of
+This is just the servlet request, and I
-HttpServletRequest, which really doubles the size of this thing.
+have a little bit of HttpServletRequest, which really doubles the size
+of this thing.

 But my question to you is: how many maps do you see here?
 Or like,
 give a name, you get a value.
 I got 1.
+I got 1, I got 1, ...
+I
-I actually cannot do the auctioneer thing.
+actually cannot do the auctioneer thing.
 How many you got?

 [Audience member: It looks like there are one or two sub-maps, like
 parameter names, parameter values.]